Require Immediate Support? Free Director Helpline: 0800 644 6080

 Get a Quote Find Your Nearest Office

-There is a need to be careful how you operate your Director’s Loan Account, particularly when the company is struggling financially.
+There is a need to be careful how you operate your director’s loan account, particularly when the company is struggling financially.
 If you take any money out during this time, the transactions will be investigated and may have to be repaid if it is found that other creditors have been denied monies because you have paid yourself.
+This is the case even if the company owes you money; you cannot pay yourself above other creditors who are also owed money by your company.

-Transactions will be scrutinised by the insolvency practitioner or liquidator, potentially up to two years prior to the date you entered insolvency, and as a director you could receive severe penalties if anything untoward is found.
+Following the company entering into formal insolvency proceedings, such as liquidation, all transactions will be scrutinised by the appointed insolvency practitioner, potentially up to two years prior to the date you entered into formal insolvency proceedings, and as a director you could receive severe penalties if any misconduct is found.

-You could face disqualification as a director for up to 15 years, financial penalties, and in the most serious cases a prison sentence.
+You could face disqualification as a director for up to 15 years, be given financial penalties, and in the most serious of cases receive a prison sentence.

 Need to speak to someone?